47rooks/web-snippets/README.md

 # web-snippets

-This repository contains a variety fragements of web code such as Vue components, CSS, HTML and so on.
+This repository contains a variety fragments of web code such as Vue components, CSS, HTML and so on.

 ## Usage Notes